Digital Communication Internships

 • Familiar with the English Department's mission and values

-How to apply for this internship: Please send an email expressing your interest in this position, along with an up-to-date resume and samples that show your relevant skills (in writing, editing, digital media, and/or photography, for example).
+How to apply: Send an email expressing your interest in this position, along with an up-to-date resume and samples that show your relevant skills (in writing, editing, digital media, and/or photography, for example).
 Address your email to: email@example.com and firstname.lastname@example.org.

 Questions?
 Contact Prof. Janine Solberg